So, who else out there is in complete shock (denial?) that Thanksgiving is now less than two weeks away? I know I’m not the only one.

 - Slice a small layer off the bottom of each apple to create an even surface; this helps them stay upright during the baking process.
 Using a small paring knife (or an apple corer), carefully core the apples by cutting down around the stem roughly two-thirds of the way down so you can scoop out the core/seeds with a small spoon.
 Make sure you don’t cut all the way through to the bottom of the apple.
 Place prepared apples in a baking dish.

-- Mix together the flour, oats, sugar, and spices in a bowl until well combined.
-Using a fork or pastry cutter, mix in the cold butter until incorporated (if it clumps together, that is a good thing!).
+- Mix together the flour, oats, sugar, spices, and salt in a bowl until well combined.
+Using a fork or pastry cutter, mix in the cold butter until the mixture resembles wet sand and will stick together when pinched between two fingers.
 Mix in the nuts and dried fruit.

-- Fill the apples with the streusel mixture – you want it overflowing a bit.
+- Fill the apples with the streusel mixture – don’t be afraid to really pack it inside.
+It will cook down some as it bakes.

 For the Hard Cider Caramel: